Skip to content

 What is insulator pollution?

 Insulators are essential components of the power grid that support and isolate electrical conductors.
 They are designed to prevent the flow of electricity to ground.
 However, over time during prolonged dry periods without washing rains, insulators can become coated with dirt, salt, or other contaminants.
-This build-up of material can create a conductive path along the surface of the insulator, causing a fault that leads to a power outage.
+This build-up of material can create a conductive path along the surface of the insulator.
+When combined with moisture such as dew or high humidity, this build-up can reduce the insulating capability of the equipment, allowing electricity to track across the surface and trigger outages.

 How insulator pollution causes power outages